Bullying and how it affects teenagers

 In the end, you’re the best person to decide what’s in your child’s best interests, even if that means involving the school against your child’s wishes.

-At this stage, it’s important to have a record of what’s going on.
-So when there’s a bullying incident, get your child to write down:
+When there’s a bullying incident, get your child to write down:

 - exactly what happened

-- the name(s) of the person or people who did it
+- who did it

 - when and where it happened